xouabita/linear-algebra-cheat-sheet/README.md

 ### 1. Verify if a set is a basis of vector space

-Set P is a basis of vector space if P is lineary independent dim(P) = dim(vector space)
+Set P is a basis of vector space if P is lineary independent and dim(P) = dim(vector space).

 Matrices
 --------